9-Day Southwest USA Road Trip Itinerary

 The next day was our last long drive and our first visit to Disneyland in Anaheim, California.
 We couldn’t wait and knew it would be an awesome part of our amazing road trip.

-Day 4: Southwest Road Trip: Yuma, Arizona to Anaheim, California
+Day 4: Yuma, Arizona to Anaheim, California

 We had a relaxing evening in Yuma eating burritos and catching up on homework.
 Today we packed up the car and headed west to Anaheim, California.

-When we first planned this trip we didn’t plan on visiting Disneyland but after a little consideration we knew that we couldn’t be that close to Disneyland and not visit.
+When we first planned this trip we didn’t plan on visiting Disneyland, but after a little consideration we knew that we couldn’t be that close to Disneyland and not visit.
+So we changed our plans and added one day at Disneyland to our itinerary.

 The drive from Yuma to Anaheim was over 4 hours and we wanted to plan a stop to break it up.
 We did a little research and discovered Cabazon Dinosaurs.